lokeshlikhar/Project2/README.md

 # Project 2
-This is new Project2 that is created from local system
+This is new Project2 that is created from local system.